zeplin/mcp-server/README.md

 # Zeplin MCP Server for AI-Assisted UI Implementation

-This project implements a Model Context Protocol (MCP) server designed to assist developers in implementing UI screens and components directly from Zeplin designs.
+This project is a Model Context Protocol server designed to assist developers in implementing UI screens and components directly from Zeplin designs.
 By providing Zeplin shortlinks (e.g., `https://zpl.io/...`) in your prompts to AI agents, this server fetches the necessary design specifications and asset details, enabling the models to generate corresponding code for your target framework.

-The primary goal is to streamline the developer workflow by bridging the gap between design specifications in Zeplin and actual code implementation.

 ## Table of Contents